Stone Mountain Village

 Tunes by The Tracks is held each summer (May to October) and features the music of well-known artists.
 The free concerts have beer and wine for sale, and attendees are encouraged to bring their own chairs.

 As the holiday season descends upon the park, Stone Mountain Christmas occurs.
 Each day has epic light display, performances and other festive activities from November to January.

 Set on the edge of Stone Mountain Park, Stone Mountain Manor is in the historic downtown.
 Rooms come with free WiFi, luxurious king beds and daily gourmet breakfast.

 Stillwell Bed & Breakfast

-Stillwell Bed & Breakfast is another bed and breakfast in Stone Mountain Village featuring spacious rooms and daily Southern-style breakfast.
-It’s also said to be haunted.
+Stillwell Bed & Breakfast is a said-to-be haunted bed-and-breakfast with spacious rooms and a daily Southern-style breakfast.

 Stone Mountain Park Campground